RHIT-CSSE/csse332/Homework/BareMetalOS/InputOutput/README.md

 QEMU is an x86 hardware platform simulator.

-You can install Qemu on Ubuntu by running "sudo apt-get install qemu" in a terminal.
+You can install Qemu on Ubuntu by running `sudo apt-get install qemu qemu-kvm` in a terminal.

 To start Qemu with a floppy disk image, pass the image file as an argument to the "-fda" flag like this: